How to Survive Retirement

 Retirement is just another challenge.
 A new beginning with endless possibilities.
 An opportunity to do many of the things you had no time for when you were at work.

 Happiness in retirement is a state of mind.
-I write here of my own personal experience as someone who has already been retired for 15 years, and would like to pass on my thoughts on how to make a success of coping with the onset of old age.
+I write here of my own personal experience as someone who has already been retired for over 20 years, and would like to pass on my thoughts on how to make a success of coping with the onset of old age.

 Some Basic Ground Rules

 The most important attribute for living in retirement is Happiness.
 If you are not happy then little else matters.
 Give yourself a good talking to.
 Count your blessings.
 Enjoy what you have, however little that seems.

 Be positive.
 Always look on the bright side.
 Every cloud has a silver lining.
 If and when things go wrong, pick yourself up, dust yourself off and start all over again.